curiousoffice/playbook/README.rst

 Text Editor/IDE
 ---------------

-Plain text won't become obsolete.
+    *Plain text won't become obsolete.
 It helps leverage your work and simplifies debugging and testing.
-The editor should be an extension of your hand; make sure your editor is configurable, extensible, and programmable. -The Pragmatic Programmer
+The editor should be an extension of your hand; make sure your editor is configurable, extensible, and programmable.*
+    - The Pragmatic Programmer

 We encourage everyone to be an expert using his favorite programming tool.
 Know every shortcut and automate repetitive tasks to gain more productivity so you